domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Trace the source.
 And, in journalism, follow the money $.

 Regrets are the only way to learn, grow, & improve.
 Embrace regrets & be thankful for them (& such opportunities).

+Continuously build your mountain carefully, purposely, slowly, & steadily, one rock at a time, beginning of course w/ a broad, robust foundation & then building upon that.